List of awards and nominations received by Shilpa Shetty

+Film and television awards

+BIG Star Entertainment Awards

+The BIG Star Entertainment Awards was an annual award show presented by Reliance Broadcast Network Limited in association with STAR India to honour personalities from the field of entertainment.
+Shetty has won two awards.

 Bollywood Movie Awards

 The Bollywood Movie Awards was an annual film award ceremony held in Long Island, New York, United States between 1999 and 2007 celebrating films and actors from the Bollywood film industry.
 Shetty won 1 award out of 4 nominations.
 She was the first-ever winner of the Bollywood Movie Award - Best Supporting Actress and received a nomination for the Bollywood Movie Award - Best Actress.

 Filmfare Awards

 The Filmfare Awards are presented annually by The Times Group to honor both artistic and technical excellence of professionals in the Hindi language film industry of India.
 Shetty received four nominations, one in the Lux New Face of the Year category, two in the Best Supporting Actress category and one in the Best Actress category.

 Filmfare Awards South

 Filmfare Awards South is the South Indian segment of the annual Filmfare Awards, presented by the Filmfare magazine of The Times Group to honour both artistic and technical excellence of professionals in the Telugu cinema, Tamil cinema, Kannada cinema and Malayalam cinema.